silverbulletmd/silverbullet/website/API/editor.md

-# Editor API

-The Editor API provides functions for interacting with the editor interface, including text manipulation, cursor control, and UI operations.
+The `editor` API provides functions for interacting with the editor interface, including text manipulation, cursor control, and UI operations.

 ## Page Operations